-- If you obtained a CD-ROM containing a firmware update from Basler Electric, then that CD-ROM will also contain the corresponding version of BESTCOMSPlus software. - You can check for BESTCOMSPlus updates by visiting www.basler.com.
-An online form can be completed to obtain a password for downloading the software. - You can use the manual "check for updates" function in BESTCOMSPlus to ensure that the latest version is installed by selecting Check for Updates in the Help drop-down menu.
+- If you obtained a CD-ROM containing a firmware update from Basler Electric, then that CD-ROM will also contain the corresponding version of BESTCOMSPlus software. - You can check for BESTCOMSPlus updates by visiting www.basler.com. - You can use the manual "check for updates" function in BESTCOMSPlus to ensure that the latest version is installed by selecting Check for Updates in the Help drop-down menu.
 (An internet connection is required.)